Refugee Student Settlement Pathway Support: What to expect?

 From the University

-Each university participating in the program provides a minimum transition package to support RSSP students to set themselves up in Australia.
+Each university participating in the program provides a minimum transition package or “soft landing” to support RSSP students to set themselves up in Australia.
 This includes:

 6 months of free accommodation